On this page

 B. Options for Resolution

-1. The Procedural Coordinator, or designee, reserves the right to schedule an educational conference to discuss the behavior of students and its impact on the mission of the College.
+1. The Procedural Coordinator, or designee, reserves the right to schedule an Educational Conference to discuss the behavior of students and its impact on the mission of the College.
+The Procedural Coordinator or designee will assign a Conduct Officer to hold the Educational Conference.
 Conferences may result in an action plan agreed on by all parties to address the behavior.
 If the action plan is not honored, the College reserves the right to initiate a formal review under the Student Conduct Process.

 2. Examples of incidents that may be adjudicated by an Educational Conference include, but are not limited to: minor disruptions and/or educational or behavioral concerns.

-3. Educational conferences are typically scheduled within ten (10) business days upon receipt of a report of a potential violation of the Community Standards.
-Students who fail to respond to the request to meet, may be subject to a Conduct Review Meeting with proper notice, to review the allegations.
+3. Educational Conferences are typically scheduled within ten (10) business days upon receipt of a report of a potential violation of the Community Standards.
+Students who fail to respond to the request to meet, may be subject to a Conduct Review Meeting with proper notice, to review the allegations and the student’s failure to participate in the Educational Conference.

-4. The student can provide the Conduct Officer with names of witnesses with relevant information, and/or documents or information to be reviewed that pertain to the alleged violation.
+4. The student can provide the Conduct Officer with names of witnesses with relevant information, and/or documents or information to be reviewed that pertain to the alleged violation, in advance of the meeting.
 Other students with whom the College wishes to speak are expected to be truthful and participate as requested.
-The conduct officer may impose limits upon the number of witnesses and the amount of information that may be introduced where the conduct officer determines that the proffered information is cumulative, redundant or immaterial.
+The Conduct Officer may impose limits upon the number of witnesses and the amount of information that may be introduced where the conduct officer determines that the proffered information is cumulative, redundant or immaterial.

 5. Students are permitted to have an advisor accompany them during an Educational Conference.
+An advisor may not answer on behalf of the student, or otherwise actively participate in the student conduct process.
 A student should select an advisor whose schedule allows attendance at the scheduled date and time for the meetings.
-Conferences will not be rescheduled due to schedule conflicts for the advisor.
-An advisor may not answer on behalf of the student, or otherwise actively participate in the student conduct process.
+Conferences will not be rescheduled due to schedule conflicts of the advisor.

 1. The Procedural Coordinator, or designee, shall determine the appropriateness of adjudicating an incident by letter.
-In such cases, a student shall typically receive an emailed letter from the Conduct Officer outlining the violations, findings of responsibility, and sanctions within five (5) business days from receipt of notification of alleged violation.
+The Procedural Coordinator or designee will assign a Conduct Officer to the matter.
+When an incident is to be addressed through an adjudication by letter, a student shall typically receive an emailed letter from the Conduct Officer outlining the violations, findings of responsibility, and sanctions within five (5) business days from receipt of notification of alleged violation.

 2. Students will have the opportunity to appeal said findings and sanctions within three (3) business days.